SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 4. `([\da-z\.-]+)`- This is the second portion of our regex.
 This is the capturing group the corresponds with the domain.
 All rules mentioned from No.2 can be applied to No.3.

 5. `\.([a-z\.]{2,6})` This is the third and final portion of our regex.
 This capturing group corresponds with the top-level domain.
 All rules mention from No.2 can also be applied here.
 We also a have quantifier in our capturing group this will be futher elaborated in our [Quantifiers](#quantifiers) tab.

+6. `$/` - The dollar sign with the foward slash at the end siginifies that it's the end of the string.

 ### Anchors